Surgical Prehabilitation Toolkit for Healthcare Providers

 Screening Tools

-The AUDIT-C is an effective and validated 3-question screen for severity of alcohol misuse that is based on the 10-question AUDIT questionnaire.
+The Alcohol Use Disorder Identification Test (AUDIT-C) is an effective and validated 3-question screen for severity of alcohol misuse that is based on the 10-question AUDIT questionnaire.
 (2)

 AUDIT-C Questionnaire